 Conservative treatments for herniated disc relief

-Herniated disc relief can often be achieved through conservative, nonsurgical treatment methods.
-Conservative herniated disc relief treatments should help to reduce your pain and symptoms through two approaches: Strengthening the surrounding core muscles to relieve pressure on the spine and blocking the pain receptors in the pinched nerve from sending pain signals to the brain.
+Herniated disc relief can often be achieved through nonsurgical methods.
+Conservative herniated disc relief treatments should help to reduce your pain and symptoms through two approaches — strengthening the surrounding core muscles to relieve pressure on the spine and blocking the pain receptors in the pinched nerve from sending pain signals to the brain.

 After reviewing your condition and making a herniated disc diagnosis, your doctor can recommend a series of conservative treatments that fit your needs and lifestyle.
 The most common conservative treatments for herniated disc relief include:

 - Chiropractic work